 Means tested care fee

-Additional services is a term used to describe any service an aged care home offers you that is lifestyle or accommodation related (not care) and additional to their basic offering.
+Additional Services is a term used to describe any service an aged care home offers you that is lifestyle or accommodation related (not care) and additional to their basic offering.
 Additional services are charged at a fee set by the aged care provider and are independent of legislated aged care accommodation and care fees.
-Additional services can vary by aged care home and we encourage you to talk to our managers about what we can offer.
+Embracia has a package of Additional Services that must be agreed to as a condition of living at the home.
+We encourage you to talk to our managers about what we offer.